Fascinating Womanhood: Sources

 The book takes many of its sources from historical women and from examples provided in classic literature.
 One of the "real-life" women, Mumtaz Mahal of Taj Mahal fame, is cited as one of the ideal women who possessed both an angelic and a human side.
 More sources come from classic literature: Amelia (the original domestic goddess) of William Makepeace Thackeray's Vanity Fair, Agnes and Dora from David Copperfield by Charles Dickens, and Deruchette from Victor Hugo's Toilers of the Sea.

 Fascinating Womanhood movement

-Although the book was published in the early 1960s when second-wave feminism became part of the American mainstream, Fascinating Womanhoods traditional explication of happy marriage resonated in the minds and hearts of millions of women.
+The book was published in the early 1960s when second-wave feminism became mainstream.
 By 1975, according to Time magazine, the movement included 11,000 teachers, and over 300,000 women had taken Fascinating Womanhood classes.

-Unlike other antifeminism movements of the 1960s and 1970s, the Fascinating Womanhood movement continues today.
-The now-deceased Andelin maintained a website that received over a quarter of a million visits.
-The classes continue in Namibia, the Philippines, Japan, and Malaysia, and in the United States in Alabama, Arizona, California, Florida, Utah, and Virginia.

 Feminist criticism

 Fascinating Womanhood has gained the attention of feminist writers, who largely regard the book as detrimental to women in various ways.
 In 1978, psychologist Martha L. Rogers wrote an article ("Fascinating Womanhood as a Regression in the Emotional Maturation of Women") positing the argument that women who follow the book's teachings were doing so out of a fear of being self-actualized individuals.
 Juanne N. Clarke of Wilfrid Laurier University wrote that the movement used Rosabeth Moss Kanter's model of commitment mechanisms to analyze the techniques used to gain women's allegiance.
 More recently, Pink Think: Becoming a Woman in Many Uneasy Lessons, by Lynn Peril, cited Fascinating Womanhood as part of a body of literature that seeks to promote "an idealized version of womanhood".
 Finally, communications writer Julia Woods discusses the Fascinating Womanhood movement in Gendered Lives: Communication, Gender, and Culture.